Pros and Cons of a Secured Line of Credit

 Since a secured line of credit is backed by an asset, risks are lowered for the lender.
 If you default on your line of credit, the lender would sell the repossessed asset to cover their losses.
 Due to lower risks, lenders can offer more affordable interest rates.

-Since risks are lower with this type of loan, lenders will probably be less concerned with your credit scores.
-In fact, one of the main reasons lenders pay so much attention to your credit score is because it indicates your likeliness to repay a loan.
+Unfortunately, many business owners with poor credit run into challenges when applying for financing.
+Luckily, there are lower risks associated with secured lines of credit, so lenders will probably be less concerned with your credit score.
+In fact, one of the main reasons lenders pay so much attention to your credit history is because it indicates your likeliness to repay a loan.

-However, credit scores will still impact your loan terms.
+However, your credit scores will still impact your loan terms.
 Lower credit scores indicate higher risk to lenders, so you could have to pay higher interest rates.
-Regardless, interest rates for secured lines of credit will usually be lower than unsecured credit, and you may qualify even if you have lower credit scores.
+Regardless, interest rates for secured lines of credit will usually be lower than unsecured lines of credit, and you may qualify even if you have poor credit history.

 1. You’ll Need Valuable Collateral

 The benefits that we mentioned above are the result of your loan being secured.
 However, this means you’ll need valuable collateral to secure your line of credit.
-Often, this means a home or other piece of valuable property.
-If you lack valuable assets, you’ll struggle to secure the line of credit.
+Often, this means a home or other piece of valuable property, such as equipment, significant inventory, or invoices.
+If you lack valuable assets like the ones mentioned, you’ll struggle to secure the line of credit.

 2. You Could Lose Your Assets!